 Bruce Lindsay, All About Jazz

 After a decade on the New York jazz scene, vibraphonist Behn Gillece has built a reputation as a virtuosic instrumentalist and prolific composer.
-Dare To Be, his second album as leader is scheduled for release in August on the Posi-tone Label.
-It features a stellar quartet with Nate Radley on guitar, Ugonna Okegwo on bass, Jason Tiemann on drums, and special guest trumpeter Bruce Harris for a few selected numbers.
-His debut album Mindset, showcasing complex and brooding original compositions, received excellent reviews in reputable jazz periodicals such as Downbeat and Jazziz.
-It also rose to the top 20 on the Jazzweek radio charts for several weeks, and made the top 50 for 2015.
+Walk of Fire, his third album as leader was just released on the Posi-Tone Label.
+The album showcases Gillece’s compositions with an exciting septet, featuring trumpeter Bruce Harris, tenor saxophonist Walt Weiskopf, and trombonist Michael Dease.
+It also features a stellar rhythm section with Adam Birnbaum on piano, Clovis Nicolas on bass, and Jason Tiemann on drums.
+His other two leader dates, Dare to Be and debut album Mindset, received excellent reviews in reputable jazz periodicals such as Downbeat and Jazziz.
+Both albums received extensive radio airplay and rose to the top 50 on the Jazzweek radio charts for several weeks.

 Gillece began studying classical percussion as a teenager.
 While he was a percussion student at Rowan University, he quickly developed a desire to play jazz.
 In the early years of his career he performed regularly in his home state of New Jersey and Philadelphia.
 In 2006 Gillece moved to New York to study at SUNY Purchase.